NicholasDaviesNZ/raspi_multispectral_camera/README.md

 Now that you have confirmed everything works, shutdown all of the pi's and download this git repo as a zip folder and extract it on your main computer.
 Insert the pi4b sd card into your computer and copy the folders inside the pi4b folder to the /home/pi/ so it should look like /home/pi/camera/ for example.
 There is a folder called reflectance_cameras, the contents of this goes onto the pi zeros which are downward facing (zero 1 and zero 2) and transmitance_cameras (zeros 3 and 4 if they exist).
 Again to /home/pi_zero_1/webserver/ etc.

-open your pi4 vnc connection back up and open two terminals and ssh into each of the pi zeros, navigate to home/pi_zero_x/webserver and either activate a vertual env and then run python webserver.py or just run it without the env, do this for all of the pi's.
+Open your pi4 vnc connection back up and open two terminals and ssh into each of the pi zeros, navigate to home/pi_zero_x/webserver and either activate a vertual env and then run python webserver.py or just run it without the env, do this for all of the pi's.

-set the pi zeros to start the webservers on startup, run crontab -e and paste this with the correct username at the bottom of the file
+Set the pi zeros to start the webservers on startup, run: crontab -e and paste this with the correct username at the bottom of the file
 @reboot /bin/sleep 10; /usr/bin/python3 /home/pi_zero_1/webserver/webserver.py >> /home/pi_zero_1/mycronlog.txt 2>&1

-when creating the venv need to use: --system-site-packages as a flag to be able to accsess the system libcamera python3 -m venv venv --system-site-packages  to create the virtual env source venv/bin/activate
+When creating the venv need to use: --system-site-packages as a flag to be able to accsess the system libcamera python3 -m venv venv --system-site-packages  to create the virtual env source venv/bin/activate

-on the zero, we will create a web server using flask, to do this: python3 -m venv venv --system-site-packages  to create the virtual env source venv/bin/activate python webserver.py should start a web server on  http://0.0.0.0:5000/ remember to create the ~/webserver and ~/webserver/captures directories
+On the zero, we will create a web server using flask, to do this: python3 -m venv venv --system-site-packages  to create the virtual env source venv/bin/activate python webserver.py should start a web server on  http://0.0.0.0:5000/ remember to create the ~/webserver and ~/webserver/captures directories

-Note about collections needing to be cahnged to collections.abs if there is an error in dronekit, in __init__ file
+Note collections needed to be changed to collections.abs if there is an error in dronekit, in __init__ file

-Gide to connect to drone:
+Guide to connect to drone:
 https://www.hackster.io/Matchstic/connecting-pixhawk-to-raspberry-pi-and-nvidia-jetson-b263a7
+Inside the env:
-inside env pip install pymavlink dronekit imutils
+pip install pymavlink dronekit imutils

-To trigger RPi from gpio, plug into pin 8 of the splitter that is already on the drone for the motors, plug ground and signal in - same as motors. in parameters set servo8_function to -1 (gpio) set relay_pin to mainout8, cam1_type to 2 (relay) cam1_duration to 1 (this is the time that the relay is held open for) ground goes to ground on the Pi, and signal goes to GPIO13 which is on the 3.3v rail and 4 from the usb ports end.
+To trigger RPi from gpio, plug into pin 8 of the splitter that is already on the drone for the motors - on the pixhawk 6c anyway, plug ground and signal in - same as motors.
+In parameters set servo8_function to -1 (gpio) set relay_pin to mainout8, cam1_type to 2 (relay) cam1_duration to 1 (this is the time that the relay is held open for) ground goes to ground on the Pi, and signal goes to GPIO13 which is on the 3.3v rail and 4 from the usb ports end.

-need to install sudo apt-get install libexiv2-dev libboost-python-dev then pip install py3exiv2
+You will need to install some libs to save the metadata to the photos: sudo apt-get install libexiv2-dev libboost-python-dev pip install py3exiv2

-for thermal need to install: sudo apt-get install -y i2c-tools need to go into sudo raspi-config and interfaces enable i2c may need to go into config.txt and uncoment the dtparam=i2c_arm=on line and within the env, pip install smbus pip install RPI.GPIO adafruit-blinka and pip install adafruit-circuitpython-mlx90640 you may need to run the following to get some of the modules working: cd ~ pip3 install --upgrade adafruit-python-shell
+For thermal you will need to install: sudo apt-get install -y i2c-tools then go into sudo raspi-config and interfaces enable i2c You may need to go into config.txt and uncoment the dtparam=i2c_arm=on line and within the env, pip install smbus pip install RPI.GPIO adafruit-blinka pip install adafruit-circuitpython-mlx90640 you may need to run the following to get some of the modules working: cd ~ pip3 install --upgrade adafruit-python-shell